excid3/rails/guides/source/getting_started.md

 Welcome to Ruby on Rails!
 In this guide, we'll walk through the core concepts of building web applications with Rails.
 You don't need any experience with Rails to follow along with this guide.

-Ruby on Rails is a web framework built for the Ruby programming language.
+Rails is a web framework built for the Ruby programming language.
 Rails takes advantage of many features of Ruby so we **strongly** recommend learning the basics of Ruby so that you understand some of the basic terms and vocabulary you will see in this tutorial.

 - [Official Ruby Programming Language website](https://www.ruby-lang.org/en/documentation/)
 - [List of Free Programming Books](https://github.com/EbookFoundation/free-programming-books/blob/master/books/free-programming-books-langs.md#ruby)